 Gay Hotels in Benidorm

-There aren't really any gay-specific hotels in Benidorm, however, the entire entry is quite gay friendly The two popular places with the LGBT community are Hotel Queens and Casa Don Juan.
+There aren't really any gay-specific hotels in Benidorm, however, the entire entry is quite gay friendly The two popular places with the LGBTQ+ community are Hotel Queens and Casa Don Juan.

 Villa Venecia Hotel Boutique – Located between Levante and Poniente beaches, this luxury hotel in the historic center of Benidorm is ideal for visiting the city’s narrow streets and its tourist attractions.
 The hotel has a terrace with a hot tub and spectacular sea views, plus a top-rated onsite restaurant, Llum del Mar.